-Vacations are a great source of life-changing experiences, and fortunately, today it is possible for those suffering from sleep apnea to travel.
+Vacations are a great source of life-changing experiences, and fortunately, today it is possible for everyone to travel, no matter if you are on oxygen therapy or suffering from sleep apnea.
 Simply because you suffer from sleep apnea and need regular treatment doesn’t imply that you can’t have a memorable experience.
 Follow these five tips for successfully traveling with sleep apnea so you can live the dream.

 Do You Need a Travel CPAP Machine?